arie-chen/Python-Hackers/README.md

 ![product-screenshot]

-Python Hackers started out as a way to centralize data from several databases in California.
-As our research group wanted to analyze climate change indicators using Municipal compiled Climate Change Reports, we needed a way to easily extract the tables from a pdf file.
-Unfortunately, the web held very no template to follow, so we ended up writing Python code to accomplish this task.
+Python Hackers started out as a way to centralize climate change indicators in California.
+As our research group wanted to analyze indicators using city and municipal Climate Change Reports, we needed a way to easily extract the tables from a pdf file.
+Unfortunately, the web held no answers for our desired purpose, so we ended up coding this python program for our data gathering.

 ### Built With